How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Lesson 2: Concurrent Execution Limits Will Hit You

-We hit AWS account concurrency limits during a traffic spike.
-Our queue backed up significantly.
+If you hit AWS account concurrency limits during a traffic spike, the queue can back up significantly.

 The fix: